Vodafone Broadband review 2023

 Vodafone Reliability

-In our 2023 Broadband Awards, Vodafone scored an 'above average' score for reliability with a total of 69.2% satisfaction.
+In our 2024 Broadband Awards, Vodafone matched the average score for reliability, with a 75% satisfaction rate.

 You certainly can't quibble with the 4G broadband back-up available for Vodafone Pro II customers.
 This automatically connects to a mobile broadband network if your cabled connection experiences a fault.
 Of course, you have to pay a premium for this, and you'd need to be confident you have a strong 4G signal to experience a truly reliable service.